muarshad01/Scala_Programming/section_3_oop_in_scala.md

 ***

 #### Scala objects
-are in their only class
+* are in their own class
-are the only instance
+* are the only instance
-singleton pattern in one line!
+* singleton pattern in one line!

 #### Scala companions
 * can access each other's private members